abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 #  gbuser111115 <= gpkbattlesc1::sendalert      {"user":"gbuser111115","message":"your game with id: '10001723972761' is moved to 'usergamestat' tab...
 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```
-	- view the table `ongamestat` of this contract
+	- view the table `ongamestat` of this contract & check that the game row is moved to `usergamestat` table
 ```console
 $ cleosw get table gpkbattlesc1 gpkbattlesc1 ongamestat --show-payer
 {